Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 \subsection{Self-reports correlate with probe-defined internal state}

-Logit-based self-report capture meaningful variation that tracks internal-state drifts.
+Logit-based self-report captures meaningful variation that tracks internal-state drifts.
 However, it is unclear so far if the self-report is actually carrying information about the model's internal state at the level of individual observations (i.e.\ if the model is more likely to rate its emotive state higher when the matching linear probe yields a higher score).
 To answer this question, we explored whether the model's numeric report of a given emotive state covaries monotonically with the corresponding probe-defined internal direction.
+Following the definitions in Section~\ref{sec:methods-measurement}, we summarize this coupling with two metrics: \emph{introspective strength} (Spearman $\rho$) and \emph{introspective fidelity} (isotonic $R^2$).
+If $\rho$ is significantly different from 0, then the association between self-reports and probe scores is not due to chance.
+Furthermore, higher \emph{introspective fidelity} can be interpreted as more precise agreement between self-reports and internal state.

 Fig.~3A shows the central result.
 For each of the four concepts, we plot the previous-turn probe score (before the rating question was asked) against the logit-based self-report, with one point per conversation-turn observation ($n = 400$).
 In all four cases, the relationship is positive and monotonic, with coupling strength varying by concept: interest yields the strongest association ($\rho = 0.76$, isotonic $R^2 = 0.54$), followed by wellbeing ($\rho = 0.68$, $R^2 = 0.48$), impulsivity ($\rho = 0.51$, $R^2 = 0.31$), and focus ($\rho = 0.40$, $R^2 = 0.12$).
 Mixed-effects models confirm these associations are significant (all $p < 10^{-5}$; LMM: logit\_report $\sim$ probe $+$ (1$|$conversation)).